 BI836 - Practical and Applied Research Skills for Advanced Biologists (30 credits)

-The module aims to develop understanding and practical skills in molecular biology, based around practical lab work, interactive seminars and complementary course work.
-The module will involve conducting a typical molecular biological lab project including the amplification, cloning and bacterial expression of a eukaryotic gene and characterisation of the resulting purified protein.
-The experimental work will be accompanied by interactive workshops and classes that review the theory of these techniques, and that will introduce complementary approaches not used in the lab.
-Students will learn skills in experimental design reviewing and discussing case studies relevant to their degree topic.
-They will also gain experience in analysis and statistical interpretation of complex experimental data.
+The module aims to develop understanding and practical skills in molecular biology, based around practical lab work, interactive seminars, practical sessions and group work.
+The module will involve practical sessions covering key practical and transferable skills in molecular biology and biotechnology.
+These will be accompanied by interactive workshops and classes that review the theory of these techniques, and will use case studies to illustrate their impact and importance in both academic and industrial settings.
+Students will learn skills in experimental design using appropriate case studies that will embed them within the relevant research literature.
+They will also gain experience of analysis and statistical interpretation of complex experimental data.

 Credits: 30 credits (15 ECTS credits).